pslucas0212/Kode-Kloud-Linux-Package-Management/README.md

 ```
 $ rpm -Uvh telnet.rpm
 ```
-- query.
-RPM database stores information about all RPM packages installed on the system.
+- RPM database stores information about all RPM packages installed on the system.
 Stored in the /var/lib/rpm directory and keeps track of installed packages and their history on your system
+- query database to get information about the installed package.
 ```
 $ fpm -q telnet.rpm
 ```
-- verify - verify compares installed packages with original packages
+- verify - verify compares information from installed packages with the original packages.
+Good to make sure the package is installed from a trusted source
 ```
 $ rpm -VF
 ```
 - RPM does not resolve dependecies on its own.
+That's why we use YUM

 YUM - YellowDog Update Modifier - free open source base package manager for RPM base linux systems
 - Works on RPM base distros
-- software repository - repository collection of packages and package dependcy manage /etc/yum.repos.d
+- software repository - repository collection of packages and provides package dependcy management /etc/yum.repos.d.
+Repositories have a .repos extension
 - high level package manager - Under the hood Yum uses RPM under the covers
 - Automaticatlly resolves dependencies and can install any RPM packages and dependecies which RPM does not